Jesus: Origins of Christianity:

 For many Jews 2,000 years ago, political liberty was a religious ideal.
 They were activists for the “kingdom of God.”

 Jesus survived after his death through his followers, who initially were centered in Jerusalem and headed by his brother James.
-They remained part of mainstream Jewry, and would have had no thought of starting a new religion.
+They remained part of mainstream Jewry and would have had no thought of starting a new religion.

 There can be no doubt that his ignominious, tragic and untimely death left those who loved him and wanted to learn from him totally devastated.
 Initially his followers would have gathered to recall and repeat his words as they remembered them and to emulate his behavior as best they could.
 Some scholars suggest that the shock of his death left his followers so devastated that they believed that they had misunderstood the role of their Messiah.
 During his lifetime Jesus followed the Jewish messianic tradition and eschatology, aiming to restore a just kingdom to the Jews on earth.

-Now they believed it was the Kingdom of God that he would herald.
-Expecting him to return again in triumph at any minute, bringing with him the end of the world, they lived in the strong sense of his presence – in the form of the Holy Spirit. “…ritual outside the established Jewish custom was minimal: consisting of baptism and the Eucharist meal celebrated in people’s homes.
+…ritual outside the established Jewish custom was minimal: consisting of baptism and the Eucharist meal celebrated in people’s homes.
 The early Church followers appear also to have gathered in small groups, probably each around a particular apostle, where they would repeat and discuss such sayings and teachings of Jesus as they could remember.
 This early practice reflects an inner spiritual tradition still current in parts of the East, where, in addition to observing the external religious law, certain students also receive wisdom handed down through a chain of masters.”
 The Marketing of Christianity: The Evolution of Early Christian Doctrine, Institute for Cultural Research, London, 2000.

 Jewish Zealots led a rebellion against the power of Rome.
 This “Great Revolt” (66–73) was a disaster…

 Then further tragedy occurred.
 About forty years after the death of Jesus, several Jewish Zealots led a rebellion against the power of Rome.
 This “Great Revolt” (66–73) was a disaster; it resulted in the destruction of the Jewish Temple and of Jerusalem itself, which was burned to the ground.
 The historian Josephus estimated that one million one hundred thousand Jews perished in the siege of Jerusalem alone.
-Galilee, where Jesus taught, was the home of the Jewish resistance and so suffered badly – the Romans killed and pillaged without mercy.
+Galilee, where Jesus taught, was the home of the Jewish resistance and so suffered badly—the Romans killed and pillaged without mercy.
 According to Josephus in Wars III. iv, I. x.
 9.: “One could see the whole lake red with blood and covered with corpses, for not a man escaped.”

-The might of Rome celebrated this victory with the building of the Arch of Titus in Rome, and, to further emphasize Pax Romana, the Coliseum in Rome was built from the booty of the Jewish Temple.
+The might of Rome celebrated this victory with the building of the Arch of Titus in Rome, and, to further emphasize Pax Romana, the Colosseum in Rome was built from the booty of the Jewish Temple.
 To the Jews this was catastrophic.
 It was physical and concrete evidence that Rome’s gods were more powerful than Yahweh.
-The followers of Jesus were still lamenting their teacher’s demise at the hands of the Romans, and now had to deal with the Temple and Israel’s destruction again by Roman hands.
+The followers of Jesus were still lamenting their teacher’s demise at the hands of the Romans and now had to deal with the Temple and Israel’s destruction again by Roman hands.
 Some scholars suggest that it was as a response to both Jesus’ death and these tragic and horrific events that the idea of their teacher’s resurrection came about.

 rubble

-Photo of stones from the Western Wall of the Temple Mount (Jerusalem) thrown onto the street by
+Photo of stones from the Western Wall of the Temple Mount (Jerusalem) thrown onto the street by Roman soldiers 70 CE.

 The idea of resurrection was not new in Judaism, however, and may well have been absorbed originally from the Zoroastrians.
-Daniel, who was advisor to the Persian Emperor Darius the Great, was the first Jewish prophet to refer to it, and it was believed in by Hillel and his followers.
-Hence the idea was familiar to the early followers of Jesus, who might well have turned to it as consolation: God would raise his faithful servant Jesus from the dead, as he restored to life others who had honored him in their lives.
+Daniel, who was advisor to the Persian emperor Darius the Great, was the first Jewish prophet to refer to it, and it was believed in by Hillel and his followers.
+Hence the idea was familiar to the early followers of Jesus, who might well have turned to it as consolation: god would raise his faithful servant Jesus from the dead, as he restored to life others who had honored him in their lives.

 By the year 65 CE believers in Jesus lived in all the major cities of the eastern Roman Empire.